silentli/ansible-multinode-monitoring/README.md

 - All playbooks and roles use FQCN (Fully Qualified Collection Name) for clarity.
 - Example vault files for easy onboarding and secure secrets management.
 - Comprehensive, maintainable test suite for all roles and integration.

+> **Note:** This project was inspired by a job description from Brainlab.
+It is an independent project created solely for the purpose of practicing and demonstrating relevant technologies.